-The Best Practices to Consider While Loading Temperature Sensitive Products
+The Best Practices to Consider While Loading Temperature Sensitive Products to avoid retail chargebacks, freight claims, damage claims and rejected loads

 This is another best practice on shipping temperature sensitive products.
 If you’re shipping temperature sensitive products, like if you’re doing some kind of a food distribution or shipping some kind of pharmaceutical products and perishables, even frozen products things like that.